 - Current resume including academic degree, a brief list of the related courses taken so far (in the field of OR/IE/OM/Statistics), areas of research interest, specialization or competence, dissertation: the title and short description of your thesis, relevant work experience

 - One recommendation letter from people capable of judging applicant´s professional and/or academic promise (i.e., supervisor, professor)

 - Statement of interest for applying for the PhD Summer Academy.
 Please explain your specific area of academic interest (research topic you want to work on), how your education has prepared you to be successful in this program, what do you hope to achieve in this program.
 The statement should be no longer than 500 words

 Zaragoza Logistics Center (ZLC) will host the 14th PhD Summer Academy in Zaragoza (Spain) next June 5-15, 2023.
 Download the brochure for further information or contact us to be kept informed!

 Tuition and Fees

-Two students coming from the same university: 780 €
+- Two students coming from same university: 780 €

 Participants will have to make their own arrangements for their accommodation, meals, visa and transportation and must provide evidence of health insurance coverage while in Spain.
 The organization will be happy to help applicants with the travel and paperwork requirements.